ZJerry/VAE-BN/README.md

 ## Craft an attack to generate adversarial data

      python craft_adv_cvae.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b)
-   This script will also output the adversarial classification accuracy and the average adversarial distortion.
+   The classification accuracy after the attack and the average adversarial distortion will also be outputed by this script.
 (Table I in the paper)

 ## Use Bayesian Network for adversary detection and diagnosis